 The landscape around Percé offers opportunities to gain an understanding of geological history spanning as much as 500 million years.

 Sir William Logan, the first director of the Geological Survey of Canada, began his mapping of the country at Percé.
 The reason was the surrounding area’s geological diversity.
-Within a short distance of the town it’s possible find fossils, coal deposits and see the impact of glacial movement.
+Within a short distance of the town, it’s possible to find fossils, coal deposits and see the impact of glacial movement.
 Cliffs, faults and erosion make Percé an exciting place to visit for geologists.

 Geology is a subject that can intimidate.
 Technical terms can be tricky to comprehend and often fall on stony ground (apologies for inserting that rocky pun) when attracting young visitors.
 Many people don’t know the difference between geological eras and periods.
 Tektonik, an attraction within the main building of the Géoparc de Percé, entertains and informs, introducing aspects of geology without making it hard work or seem complicated.

 The interactive, family-friendly attraction opened in 2016.
 It’s like a cross between The Crystal Maze, the popular television game show, and an informative escape room.
 On entering, visitors can select from six different cards with barcodes.
 The cards are scanned prior to entry.
 The objective is to complete a series of tasks, which are initiated when the barcode is read.